 - handing materials to patient at discharge by front-desk staff

 - making available at front-desk

 Diabetes Self-Management Education and Support (DSMES) Program curricula can help patients adopt healthy behaviors, manage disease symptoms and prevent further disease progression.The National Diabetes Prevention Program (NDPP) curricula can help patients adopt healthy behaviors to prevent the onset of type 2 diabetes.
 These lifestyle change programs are known to be more effective then providing patients with education during physician visits or at hospital discharge, as they incorporate self-care principles and provide a group setting to give individuals the emotional support needed to make lifestyle changes.

 Healthcare facilities may demonstrate collaboration with one of the following DSME training or prevention programs:

-Healthcare facilities should encourage patients to seek care beyond their provider visit stay by providing referrals to DSME and DPP programs.
-Ideally, the DSME and DPP programs will report back to the referring provider.
+Healthcare facilities should encourage patients to seek care beyond their provider visit stay by providing referrals to DSMES and NDPP programs.
+Ideally, the DSMES and NDPP programs will report back to the referring provider.